unbxd/search-JS-library/docs_new/configurations/FacetsConfig.md

 ---

+## Definitions

+Faceting provides your visitors an interface to select desired field values (or product attributes or search listing page) in order to filter their search results.

 ## Behavior

 Facets are the products filters provided on your webpage which allows customers to narrow down the search result set.

 [![](https://unbxd.com/docs/wp-content/uploads/2020/05/Facets-main.png)](https://unbxd.com/docs/wp-content/uploads/2020/05/Facets-main.png)

-## Types of FacetsEl
+## Types of Facets

-There are 3 types of Facets available. hello
+There are 3 types of Facets available.

-1. Text facets
+### Text facets
+This feature enables faceting on any searchable field.

-1. Range facets
+### Range facets
+This feature is applicable for all numeric searchable fields.

-1. Category facets
+### Multilevel facets

-Each facet item requires folliwing data attributes

-**data-facet-action**
-This param need to be configured for triggering the user action

-Available configurations are

-1. deleteFacet - for deleting all the selected filters under a facet
-1. changeFacet - for selecting a facet
-1. clearAllFacets - this will clear all the facets
-1. deleteFacetValue - for unselecting a filter

-**data-facet-name**
-library needs facet_name here.

-**data-id**
-required filter value here
+Multilevel facets are a special kind of facets which is applicable only for the fields belonging to the path fieldType supporting the hierarchy returns the facet values in the hierarchial.

 ## Config